Michael Harris II Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks ninth in the league.

-- The Rays have the third-ranked team ERA across all league pitching staffs (3.68).
+- The Rays have a 3.68 team ERA that ranks fourth across all league pitching staffs.

-- The Rays rank 11th in baseball in home runs allowed (94 total, one per game).
+- Rays pitchers combine to give up the 10th-fewest home runs in baseball (95 total, one per game).

-- Bradley (5-4) gets the starting nod for the Rays in his 13th start of the season.
-He's put together a 5.11 ERA in 56 1/3 innings pitched, with 76 strikeouts.
+- Eflin looks for his 10th victory when he gets the start for the Rays, his 17th of the season.
+He is 9-4 with a 3.24 ERA and 100 strikeouts in 97 1/3 innings pitched.

-- In his most recent outing on Sunday against the Seattle Mariners, the righty tossed 3 1/3 innings, giving up five earned runs while surrendering nine hits.
+- In his most recent appearance on Tuesday against the Philadelphia Phillies, the righty tossed seven innings, allowing two earned runs while surrendering four hits.

-- In 12 games this season, the 22-year-old has put up a 5.11 ERA and 12.1 strikeouts per nine innings, while giving up a batting average of .267 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.